 23. Re-purpose an old post.
 Update the SEO, make it prettier, re format it if necessary or maybe offer it as a guest post.

-24. Use nrelate plug in.
-Which places thumbnails of similar post on the bottom of each post.
+24. Use Related Posts or Shareaholic plug in.
+Which place thumbnails of similar post on the bottom of each post.

 25. Make sure your blog is mobile friendly.
 Have a look at it on your phone to double check things are where they should be.

-26. Write about what is trending if it interests you (Twitter, Google, Yahoo homepage will show trends).
+26. Write about what’s trending if it interests you (Twitter, Google, Yahoo homepage will show trends).

 27. Check your post twice before publishing.
-We are all human but spelling mistakes look awful.
+We’re all human, but spelling mistakes look awful.

 28. Include a call to action or question at the end of a post.
 It might improve shares or help start a conversation.

 29. Readability – Is your font easy to read, does the background make this difficult?
 Try to keep things simple and clean.
 Handwritten style fonts are often harder to read.

 30.’
 Top ten’s’, ‘How to’s’ and recipe posts always go down well and are very pinnable.